 - The sperm donor can be known or anonymous.
 The statute does not require that it be anonymous donor sperm from a sperm bank;

 - The non-biological parent/spouse must consent in writing to the insemination;

-- The physician must certify the date of the insemination, that the insemination took place under their general supervision, and that the signatures of the spouses appear on the certification.
+- The physician must certify the date of the insemination, that the insemination took place under their supervision, and that the signatures of the spouses appear on the certification.

 If a married same-sex couple does not satisfy all of these requirements, prior to Pavan the couple would have to complete a so-called step-parent adoption.
 After Pavan, however, it now appears that the couple should be able to rely on the marital presumption of parentage as a kind of safety net, to confirm the parental rights of the non-biological parent.
 Step-parent adoption should not be necessary anymore under these types of facts.

 Completing Your Child’s Birth Certificate Form After the Birth